Nagaraja-Kamatar/Royal-Batel/replit.md

 ✓ Players now face each other in combat-ready stance
-✓ Removed wooden stands - audience sits directly on ground with enhanced cheering animations ✓ Converted to proper fighting game - players continuously face each other and engage in combat ✓ Created colosseum-style arena with circular stone battleground and sand floor ✓ Replaced rectangular arena with authentic Roman colosseum design ✓ Added 160+ audience members in circular tiered stone seating facing the center ✓ Enhanced with vibrant colored banners (red, blue, yellow) and dramatic lighting ✓ Added dust particles, flying banners, and immersive battle atmosphere
+✓ Removed wooden stands - audience sits directly on ground with enhanced cheering animations ✓ Converted to proper fighting game - players continuously face each other and engage in combat ✓ Simplified arena design with square battleground
+✓ Added audience members around the arena perimeter
+✓ Enhanced with colored banners and atmospheric lighting ✓ Added dust particles and battle atmosphere effects

 ## Changelog